Pixel shifting: One or more separate color channel sensors

-One multi colour channel sensor
+One multicolour channel sensor

-Currently most consumer imaging devices (cameras, camcorders, smartphones) employ a single multi colour channel sensor, on which the RGB (red, green, blue) pixels are usually arranged in a Bayer pattern.
+Currently most consumer imaging devices (cameras, camcorders, smartphones) employ a single multicolour channel sensor, on which the RGB (red, green, blue) pixels are usually arranged in a Bayer pattern.
 Thus any mode of pixel shifting movement either by fractional or by whole pixel values, whether to obtain a more detailed image or to improve tonal resolution, must necessarily engage the whole sensor.